JaredlL/hotel-room-booking/Readme.md

 ### Further Work

 1. Add a DB managed Hotel.Id primary key
-   1. Add unique constraint to the name (possibly with case sensitivity, trim whitespace ect)
+   1. Add unique constraint to the name (possibly with case sensitivity, trim whitespace etc)
-1. Increase test coverage including unit tests 1Current assertions are weak and only test the happy path
+1. Increase test coverage including unit tests
+   1. Current assertions are weak and only test the happy path
 2. Add logging (some is already built in)
    1. Consider structured logging
-3. Impove error response messages
+3. Improve error response messages
    1. Utilise problem details consistently
 4. Clarify requirements such as
    1. Should room names be unique within a Hotel
    2. Should room types have a defined size
-   3. Is a room avaiable for a new booking the same evening as checkout
+   3. Is a room available for a new booking the same evening as checkout
 5. Consider authentication/authorization
 6. Handle transient PostgreSQL / network errors with appropriate level of retries
 7. Consider API versioning
 8. Potential performance improvements
-   1. Pagenation and query parameters of `/hotels`
+   1. Pagination and query parameters of `/hotels`
-   2. Caching could be used for avaiable date queries (which are likely to be within the near future)
+   2. Caching could be used for available date queries (which are likely to be within the near future)
    3. Performance tests and profiling would be required

 ## 📄 License